Norfolk Emergency Alerts

 To unsubscribe from the Norfolk Emergency Alert Messaging System:

-Send a text message "stop" (without the quotes) to the phone number 74121.
-Within a few seconds after you send the text message, you should get a confirmation message that says "Mobile Text Alerts: You have opted out and won't receive further messages.
-To resume alerts, text keyword to subscribe to account."
+Send a text message "stop" (without the quotes) to the phone number 41372.
+Within a few seconds after you send the text message, you should get a confirmation message that says "NETWORK MSG: You replied with the word "stop" which blocks all texts sent from this number.
+Text back "unstop" to receive messages again."
 This message confirms that you have unsubscribed to Norfolk emergency alert messages.

 There is no charge to receive emergency alert messages from the City of Norfolk, however normal text messaging charges from your wireless phone carrier may apply.